swiftlang/swift-testing/Sources/Testing/Testing.docc/ParameterizedTesting.md

 1. `Encodable`.
 1. `Identifiable`, where `ID` conforms to `Encodable`.

-If any argument of a test case does not meet one of the above requirements, then the overall test case cannot be run selectively.
+If any argument of a test case doesn't meet one of the above requirements, then the overall test case cannot be run selectively.